 Yeah but what?
 There are avenues to petition the courts and government.
 There are ways to effect changes in-laws.
 There are laws that already address certain issues that are not enforced.
 We elected a black president twice.
 Killing police, looting and burning businesses are inexcusable.
 Sympathizing with the criminals who do it while supporting a false persecution narrative based on an intentional and culturally programmed belief in oppression while ignoring the sin that has them on a fast track to hell is neither loving nor Biblical.
 The false gospel says it is the church’s job to comfort and appease people even if they are lying to themselves and others.
 The true gospel says they need to repent and that it is the church’s job to call it out.
 Is that an unpopular message?
 You’d better believe it is.
 It got Jesus killed.
 The bible says it is going to kill a lot of us who remain faithful.

 And they overcame him by the blood of the Lamb and by the word of their testimony, and they did not love their lives to the death.
 Rev 12:11

 The Social Justice gospel only points the finger and is devoid of gratitude.

 Two of our friends in Cabo Delgado Mozambique where we previously served have been crying out to us for prayer because people are being tortured and murdered by Muslim extremists.
-One of thier friends was just killed in the fighting.
 Forgive us if we feel a bit angry at what is clearly a twisted and manipulative bid for power masquerading as caring for Black Lives.